German English

 • Lippe Detmold: "L" Leopold

 During World War I only 25 decorations of the 3rd class with swords were awarded.
-The earlier pieces were made from real gold and had silver gilt swords attached (1914 - 1915).
-The piece pictured here is an example of the later period (1916 - 18)made completely of gilt:
+The earlier pieces were made from real gold and had silver gilt swords attached (unitl 1914).
+The piece pictured here is an example of the later period (1916 - 18) made completely of gilt Silver:

 averse